eadsjr/pgdoc/doc/TO_DO_LIST.md

 TODO: when pgdoc is run directly, instead run a standalone terminal that can execute tests via interactive interface
 TODO: CONSIDER: Interactive testing via different module?
 TODO: pass in transaction IDs to allow async polling for return values / error codes
-TODO: Add an "exclude" as well as "search"
 TODO: implement alternate basic functions with catchable exceptions?

 HARD BUT MAYBE